-The listed publications and organizational resources correlate with the steps for setting up Suicide Prevention programs in high schools, as presented in Courses 5P-A, 5P-B, and 1P-C.
+The listed publications and organizational resources correlate with the steps for setting up Suicide Prevention programs in high schools, as presented in Courses 5P-A, 5P-B, and 1P-C - and thus may be of interest to you.

 This section also provides resources which you can contact to obtain additional up-to-the-moment information about national and regional Suicide Prevention activities.
 The Resources section contains many excellent references for working with multiple cultures and target populations.